aarushi115/book_crew_project/README.md

 - *Writer Agent* — writes ~3,000 words of Markdown per chapter, with the full book outline passed as context for narrative consistency

 **FastAPI Backend — Serving Layer**
 Wraps the `BookFlow` pipeline and exposes it over REST.
-Once `save_book` writes the manuscript to `output/book.md`, the backend reads and serves it to the frontend as structured JSON (or raw Markdown) for rendering.
+Once generation completes, the backend returns the generated manuscript directly from the Flow's state memory as structured JSON to the frontend.

 **Vite + React Frontend — Presentation Layer**
 A lightweight React app (bundled with Vite) that calls the FastAPI backend and displays the final assembled book in a clean, readable, chapter-by-chapter view once generation completes.